-Some of the smaller forwarders are essentially trucking companies or trucking brokers and are not involved in international freight forwarding.
-Some specialize as ocean freight forwarders or as air freight forwarders.
-Small freight forwarders typically limit their reach to a few popular countries where they have a working relationship with local logistics providers.
-At the other end of the scale, larger freight forwarders are essentially global freight forwarders.
+Some are essentially trucking companies or trucking brokers and are not involved in international shipping.
+Some specialize as ocean or as air forwarders.
+Smaller forwarders typically limit their reach to a few popular countries where they have a working relationship with local logistics providers.
+At the other end of the scale, larger forwarders offer global shipping services.

 Freight Forwarding Services

-- Freight forwarders prepare all the paperwork, make the bookings, and arrange payments required for each sector of the shipment that they are responsible for.
+- Prepare all the paperwork, make the bookings, and arrange payments required for each sector of the shipment that they are responsible for.

-- They act on your behalf with numerous other parties involved in the shipment, air cargo carriers, any other freight forwarders involved in the shipment, and trucking companies.
+- Act on your behalf with numerous other parties involved in the shipment, air cargo carriers, any other logistics providers involved in the shipment, and trucking companies.

-- Most freight forwarders provide a customs brokerage service, that is they are both a clearing and forwarding agent and may act on your behalf with customs agents.
+- Provide a customs brokerage service – that is they are both a clearing and forwarding agent and may act on your behalf with customs agents.

-When it comes to working with you, the freight forwarder customer, here’s the service you should expect:
+When it comes to hiring a forwarder, here’s what you should expect:

-- When you first make a booking with a freight forwarder, they will explain what you need to know, for instance on key freight documents and on how the shipment will progress.
+- When you first make a booking, they will explain what you need to know, for instance on key freight documents and on how the shipment will progress.
 They are the experts and should be able to help you with anything else that you’d like to know about freight.

-- Where required freight forwarders will discuss a range of freight shipping options and give advice.
+- Where required, discuss a range of freight shipping options and give advice.

-- As the shipment progresses, freight forwarders should keep you informed, especially if at any point the shipment faces a risk of delay.
+- As the shipment progresses, you should be kept informed, especially if at any point the shipment faces a risk of delay.

 Do I Need a Freight Forwarder?

-There are different scenarios for booking a shipment with or without a freight forwarder.
-Whether or not you will need these services largely depends on your business needs and considering these, you’ll likely choose one of the following options:
+There are different scenarios for booking a shipment.
+Whether or not you will need specific services largely depends on your business needs.
+Here are some options: